About Us

 The Smartness Comes

-With a certain detachment due to the Southwold shop not being my home, I had enjoyed playing a different part there, being a neat person and making structural changes to it and keeping it trim.
-So that, when I found myself back in the Chapel with it's famously organic welter of disarray now feeling run down, I was no longer prepared to re-enmesh myself in the substance of it, and felt that I could not proceed without acting upon it with some of this detachment.
+The Chapel had been famous for its organic disarray, and was valued by many people as a refuge from all the rationalising tidiers-up of life and of people's worlds.
+With a certain detachment due to the Southwold shop not being my home, I had enjoyed playing a different part there, making structural changes to it and keeping it trim.
+So that, when I found myself back in the Chapel with it's welter of stuffs now feeling run down, I approached it with some of this detachment.
 This led to big rationalisations, and the building of rooms and a floor, so that domestic storage and unpriced books could be separated from the public shelves, and the books could be better cared for.

 Improbable Respectability